ministryofjustice/hmpps-digital-prison-reporting-lib/integrating-with-library.md

 </br></br>**Note**: If you have `hmpps/veracode_pipeline_scan` enabled in your CircleCI pipeline it will produce the below warning:</br>
 `CWE-89: Improper Neutralization of Special Elements used in an SQL Command`</br>
 This is is due to what has been mentioned above regarding the construction of the query and it is not an actual issue.

+### Changelog

+The documentation of the changes in each library version is contained in the [changelog](CHANGELOG.md).